List of NHL players with 1,000 games played: 1,500 or more games played

 Gordie Howe appeared in 1,767 games, the second-most in league history.
-He held the record for most games played for 59 years, from 1961 to 2021, and still holds the record for most games played with one franchise.
+He held the record for most games played for 59 years, from 1961 to 2021, and still holds the record for most games played for one franchise.

 Jaromir Jagr played in 1,733 games, fourth-most in NHL history.

 Joe Thornton played in 1,714 games, sixth-most in NHL history.

 Zdeno Chara played in 1,680 games, the most by a defenseman.